Skip to content

 5. FAFSA:

 The FAFSA isn't just for undergraduate students.
-Graduate students will need to complete the Free Application for Federal Student Aid (FAFSA) in order to apply for Federal Student Loan Programs.
+Graduate students will need to complete the Free Application for Federal Student Aid (FAFSA) to apply for Federal Student Loan Programs.
 Filing the FAFSA is an extremely smart — and sometimes vital decision — when it comes to financing graduate school.

 6. External Funding Opportunities: